-A single threatened ecological community listed under the TSC Act is present within the Campaspe Project area, namely the Acacia melvillei Yarran Shrubland EEC.
-The ecological community has been mapped within the Campaspe project and does not exist at the program location.
-Mitigation strategies will continue to occur to reduce environmental impacts, and as such it is expected that minimal adverse effects will result.
+A single threatened ecological community listed under the BC Act is present within the Goat's Tank deposit area, namely the Acacia melvillei Yarran Shrubland EEC.
+The ecological community has been mapped and does not exist at the Program location.
+Mitigation strategies will continue to occur to reduce envionmental impacts, and as such it is expected that minimal adverse effects will result.
 Three migratory species listed under the EPBC Act have the potential to occur within the Program area.
 An assessment of the potential impacts on the migratory species was conducted and it was concluded that the potential impact would be low for all species.
-The program site is included within the Atlas/Campaspe EIS Study Area however given this was conducted in 2012, Tronox contracted GHD to do a brief review of the proposed drilling locations.
-The results indicate that no Mallee fowl mounds were seen within 200 metres of the proposed drill sites and as such none of the proposed drill lines need to be moved.

 The Program is therefore unlikely to have a significant impact on endangered communities, threatened species and migratory species.